Katie A. Settlement Agreement Implementation

 Training and Technical Assistance

-The Department of Health Care Services (DHCS) and the California Department of Social Services (CDSS) are facilitating technical assistance conference calls for two new Katie A. implementation resources that were made available March 1, 2013: 1) Medi-Cal Manual for ICC, IHBS & TFC for Katie A. Subclass Members and 2) Pathways to Mental Health Services – Core Practice Model Guide.
+DHCS and the CDSS are facilitating technical assistance conference calls for two new Katie A. implementation resources that were made available March 1, 2014

 You and your staff are invited to participate in a new series of technical assistance conference calls to assist county Mental Health Plans, Child Welfare agencies and other stakeholders with the implementation of Intensive Care Coordination and Intensive Home Based Services in a Core Practice Model approach.
-The conference calls will be held on Wednesday mornings from 10:00 a.m. – 11:30 a.m.
-The conference calls will focus on a variety of topics including, but not limited to: providing clarification on the Manual and Guide; completing the Readiness Assessment Tool; preparing the Service Delivery Plan, claiming and billing for ICC, IHBS and TFC, etc.
+The conference calls will be held on the Second and Fourth Wednesday of each month from 10:00 a.m. – 11:30 a.m.
+These calls will cover a variety of topics including, but not limited to, providing clarification on the Manual and Guide; completing the Readiness Assessment Tool, preparing the Service Delivery Plan and claiming and billing for ICC, IHBS and TFC

 To request the conference call dial in number and passcode, please Email KatieA@dhcs.ca.gov